Speed Star (album)

 Speed Star is the second studio album by Japanese singer/voice actress Aya Hirano, released by Lantis on November 18, 2009.
 On September 1, 2009, the album was announced to be released, on her official website.

+Album

 The album includes her three singles "Unnamed World", "Set Me Free/Sing A Song!" and "Super Driver", but does not include her collaboration single with Tsunku, "Namida Namida Namida".
 The single from the album, "Super Driver" was used as the opening theme of the 2009 anime adaptation of Suzumiya Haruhi series.

 The first-press limited edition came with a DVD which included the music video of its title tune "Speed Star".

+Reception

 The album sold over 20,000 copies in its initial week, debuting at No. 4 on the Oricon weekly album charts.